 After purchasing the Shapa scale, you just need to add a monthly subscription to Shapa’s personalised health program to enjoy the full benefits.

 In the age of the quantified self, could this smart, numberless scale be the future of better weight and ultimately health management.
-We think it’s the perfect gift for yourself this Christmas.
+We think it’s the perfect gift for yourself or a friend.